wendywalsh/Matplotlib_viz/README.md

    * % of Total Rides by City Type
    * % of Total Drivers by City Type

-Dependencies:
+Python Libraries:
-pandas, numpy, os, matplotlib
+pandas, numpy, matplotlib

 Author